How to Dispose of Fertilizer Safely and Responsibly

 How Can Community Workshops and Events Help Spread Awareness?

-1. The environmental impacts of improper disposal.
+1. The environmental consequences of improper disposal.

 2. Step-by-step instructions for safe disposal methods.